Neo-Nazism: Finland

 In Finland, neo-Nazism is often connected to the 1930s and 1940s fascist and pro-Nazi Patriotic People's Movement (IKL), its youth movement Blues-and-Blacks and its predecessor Lapua Movement.
 Post-war fascist groups such as Patriotic People's Movement (1993), Patriotic Popular Front, Patriotic National Movement, Blue-and-Black Movement and many others consciously copy the style of the movement and look up to its leaders as inspiration.
-A Finns Party councillor and police officer in Seinäjoki caused small scandal wearing the fascist blue-and-black uniform.
+A Finns Party councillor and police officer in Seinäjoki caused controversy by wearing the fascist blue-and-black uniform.

 During the Cold War, all partied deemed fascist were banned according to the Paris Peace Treaties and all former fascist activists had to find new political homes.
 Despite Finlandization, many continued in public life.
 Three former members of the Waffen SS served as ministers; the Finnish SS Battalion officers Sulo Suorttanen (Centre Party) and Pekka Malinen (People's Party) as well as Mikko Laaksonen (Social Democrat), a soldier in the Finnish SS-Company, formed of pro-Nazi defectors.
-Chairman of the Constitutional Right Party Ilpo Järvinen was likewise SS-Company veteran.
+Chairman of the Constitutional Right Party Ilpo Järvinen was likewise an SS-Company veteran.

 Neo-Nazi activism was limited to small illegal groups like the clandestine Nazi occultist group led by Pekka Siitoin who made headlines after arson and bombing of the printing houses of the Communist Party of Finland.
 His associates also sent letter bombs to leftists, including to the headquarters of the Finnish Democratic Youth League.
 Another group called the "New Patriotic People's Movement" bombed the left-wing Kansan Uutiset newspaper and the embassy of communist Bulgaria.

 Member of the Nordic Realm Party Seppo Seluska was convicted of the torture and murder of a gay Jewish person.